oritomov/cdc/README.md

 ### I2C/TWI communication betwwen HU and AI

 Even though communication with VAG's CD Changers is pretty well documented, I couldn't find any information about communication between my HU and the AI.
-I found out how the HU communicate to the AI, but I have not idea what the AI should reply.
+This is what I surveyed.

-The HU sends I2C/TWI signals to AI on 950 Hz (or sort of) to the address 0x40.
+The HU sends I2C/TWI signals to AI on 960 Hz (or sort of) to the address 0x40.
 ON is two bytes 0xA1 and 0x21, OFF is same bytes back order.
-Other signals what I riddle are from buttons '^', 'v', '>>' and '<<'.
-There is two more signals, one when HU doesn't like communication - I called "Cancel", and one more, but I have no idea when and why HU sends it.
+Other signals what I riddle are from '^', 'v', '>>' and '<<' buttons hold and release.
+There is two more signals, one when HU doesn't like communication - I called "Cancel", and one more, what HU sends it from time to time instead of OFF.

 #### OFF

 ![](https://github.com/oritomov/cdc/blob/master/etc/img/off.png)

+ * (Start)
  * 1000000 (7bit addrtess 0x40)
  * 0 (Write)
  * 0 (Ack)